 » 2023, India

-The 2023 ICC Cricket World Cup is the 13th edition of the Cricket World Cup, scheduled to be hosted by India, from 9 February to 26 March 2023.
-This will be the first time the competition is held completely in India (three previous editions were partially hosted there - 1987, 1996, and 2011).
+The 2023 ICC Cricket World Cup was the 13th edition of the Cricket World Cup, hosted by India, from 5 October to 19 November 2023.
+That was the first time the competition is held completely in India (three previous editions were partially hosted there - 1987, 1996, and 2011).
+Australia winning the tournament a record sixth time.

 |1.||1975||England||West Indies||Australia||07-Jun to 21-Jun|